schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/limitations.md

 UART will fail to initialize.
 Have a look at the output on the [serial console](../firmware/howto/serial_console.md) when booting to know how hardware UARTs are assigned.

+## Using UART0

+In general, avoid using UART0 to connect peripherals.

+* On ESP32, GPIO1 and GPIO3 are in use by UART0.
+* On ESP32-S3, GPIO43 and GPIO44 are in use by UART0.

+### Bootloader Interaction

+Connecting a peripheral to UART0 of your ESP32 can break interaction with the bootloader.
+The bootloader uses UART0 to communicate with the flash tool.
+A peripheral connected to UART0 might therefore interfere in the communication with the bootloader, preventing writing to the flash memory over USB in particular.

+* On ESP32 boards, UART0 is connected to the USB-UART bridge.
+* On ESP32-S3 boards with multiple USB ports, the port connected to the USB-UART bridge on the USB side is connected to UART0 on the UART side of the bridge.

+### Bootloader Output

+The ESP32's bootloader will print messages on UART0 on every boot.
+If a peripheral is connected to UART0, this peripheral will receive these messages.
+If the peripheral is not robust against invalid messages and, depending on the baud rate, invalid UART chararacters, it may cease to function properly.

+### Firmware Messages

+OpenDTU-OnBattery uses UART0 to print messages.
+These are the same messages appearing in the web console, except that connecting to UART0 allows to read messages even while the firmware is still booting and not yet connected to the network.

+On ESP32-S3 using firmware variant `generic_esp32s3_usb` (all environments that define `ARDUINO_USB_MODE=1` and `ARDUINO_USB_CDC_ON_BOOT=1`), the messages are instead available on the virtual serial interface of the native USB connection.